-&lt;sup>26 As required by Policy 15 (Addressing Housing Need) of the CDP
+31 As required by Policy 15 (Addressing Housing Need) of the CDP.

-- level access flats; - level access bungalows; or - housing products that can be shown to meet the specific needs of a multi-generational family. - 7.51.
-Where it can be demonstrated that site specific factors such as vulnerability to flooding, site topography, other circumstances which may make a site less suitable for older persons house types or properties built to M4(2) (accessible and adaptable standard) or where step free access cannot be achieved or is not viable, then the requirements will not be applied on all or part of the site as appropriate.
+- 7.49 On sites of 10 units or more, we will require a minimum of 10% of the total number of dwellings on the site to be of a design and type that will increase the housing options of older people.
+These properties should be built to M4(2) standard and would contribute to meeting the 66% requirement set out above.
+They should be situated in the most appropriate location within the site for older people.
+Appropriate house types considered to meet this requirement include: - level access flats; - level access bungalows; or - housing products that can be shown to meet the specific needs of a multi-generational family. - 7.50 Where it can be demonstrated that site specific factors such as vulnerability to flooding, site topography, other circumstances which may make a site less suitable for older persons house types or properties built to M4(2) (accessible and adaptable standard) or where step free access cannot be achieved or is not viable, then the requirements will not be applied on all or part of the site as appropriate.